Land Registry Services

 If you still have questions, please contact our friendly staff.

-Contact SERV
+Contact SERVA-G

 A person entitled to administer a deceased or represented person’s estate.
 The administrator must administer the estate in accordance with the provisions of the Administration and Probate Act 1958 or the Guardianship and Administration Act 1986.